Search

 Global Citizenship Program (GCP) Requirements for the Bachelor of Science in Nursing (BSN)

 For students completing the Bachelor of Science in Nursing (BSN), CHEM 1050 will satisfy the GCP ‘Physical and Natural World’ and ‘Critical Thinking’ requirements.
 PSYC 1100 will satisfy the GCP ‘Social Systems & Human Behavior’ requirement.
 PSYC 2750 or other 3 credit hour course addressing the QL requirement will satisfy the GCP 'Quantitative Literacy' requirement.
-WRIT 1010 or other writing course will satisfy the GCP 'Written Communication' skill requirement.
+WRIT 1010 or other writing courses will satisfy the GCP 'Written Communication' skill requirement.

 Remaining GCP Requirements: